Franfee/DM-LDM-guided-landscape-ImageGen/README_EN.md

 ## Note
 1. Code is not completed
-2. In stage1, the second round of vae training suddenly emerged mode collapse
-3. In stage3, vae training was normal, but the unet mode collapsed
-4. In stage2, unet trained normally, fixed the vae trained in stage1
+2. In stage2, unet trained normally, fixed the vae trained in stage1

 ## Training procedure
 ### VAE